 As the sector moves towards safely managed S&H and the importance of environmental cleanliness becomes more widely recognised, additional criteria for success are likely to be added, which may not have been considered when programmes were initially designed and implemented such as the safe disposal of child faeces.

-More adaptive, routine and longer-term monitoring and follow-up is needed to provide the nuanced data required at the local level to identify and tackle slippage.
+More adaptive learning, monitoring and follow-up is needed to provide the nuanced data required at the local level to identify and tackle slippage.
 Mechanisms to capture information on disadvantaged and vulnerable groups’ – who are most likely to slip – need to be considered.